pallets-eco/flask-sqlalchemy/docs/quickstart.rst

 A Minimal Application
 ---------------------

-For the common case of having one Flask applciation all you have to do is to create your Flask application, load the configuration of choice and then create the :class:`SQLAlchemy` object by passing it the application.
+For the common case of having one Flask application all you have to do is to create your Flask application, load the configuration of choice and then create the :class:`SQLAlchemy` object by passing it the application.